 Bachelor of Music: This degree, with a concentration in performance or theory, is the initial preprofessional collegiate music degree, designed for highly talented students who wish to pursue a career in music as performers, scholars, or private teachers.
 To earn the degree, they must demonstrate not only technical competence but also a broad knowledge of music and musical literature, sensitivity to musical style, and an insight into the role of music in society.
 Candidates with a strong sense of commitment ordinarily continue their studies through postgraduate work before they are fully qualified as professionals.
-Admission to the Performance major requires an audition with the Music Department.
-In the second semester of the sophomore year, all majors are required to pass a junior-standing examination to determine whether they will be permitted to continue as majors.
-Students transferring into the music major programs that require a senior recital will be expected to pass the junior standing jury before junior status can be achieved.
+Admission as a Candidate in the Performance major program requires an audition with the Music Department.
+Acceptance as a Major requires passing the junior standing examination.
 The final graduation requirement is a senior recital.
-All students approaching a senior recital must pass a faculty audition covering all of the music to be included on the recital six weeks prior to the date of the recital.
 Admission to the Theory major requires successful completion of a comprehensive theory examination at the end of the sophomore year.
 Transfer students with advanced standing must also pass this examination before they can be accepted as Theory majors.
 The curriculum consists of the following courses: